-• available research and clinical instruments for assessing psychopathology;

-- state and trait measures; - retrospective measures; - projective methods; - evaluating validity and reliability of assessment methods; - self-report, clinician-rated and informant-rated measures; - ethical issues in data collection, analysis and reporting; - sources of bias and measurement error; - presentation and interpretation of test results in research and clinical practice; - continuous vs. categorical measures (symptoms vs. diagnoses); - assessing clinical change; broad vs. specific measures; - instruments designed or adapted for special populations (e.g., children, different cultures, cognitive impairment).

-PSY4534 Period 1 2 Sep 2019 3 Jul 2020 Print course description ECTS credits: 2.0 Instruction language: English Coordinator:
+- available research and clinical instruments for assessing psychopathology; - state and trait measures; - retrospective measures; - evaluating validity and reliability of assessment methods; - self-report, clinician-rated and informant-rated measures; - sources of bias and measurement error; - presentation and interpretation of test results in research and clinical practice; - continuous vs. categorical measures (symptoms vs. diagnoses); - assessing clinical change; broad vs. specific measures; - instruments designed or adapted for special populations.
+PSY4534 Period 1 1 Sep 2020 2 Jul 2021 ECTS credits:

-• H.W.G.
-Lataster
+Print course description

-Teaching methods: Lecture(s), Skills, Training(s), Work in subgroups Assessment methods: Assignment, Attendance Keywords: questionnaires, interviews, observational measures, clinical evaluation, reliability, validity, Psychodiagnostics, treatment response, stigma Faculty of Psychology and Neuroscience
+2.0 Instruction language: English Coordinator: H.W.G.
+Lataster Teaching methods: Lecture(s), Skills, Training(s), Work in subgroups Assessment methods: Attendance, Participation Keywords:

+questionnaires, interviews, observational measures, clinical evaluation, reliability, validity, Psychodiagnostics, treatment response

+Faculty of Psychology and Neuroscience

 Stress and Trauma

+Full course description

-This course is designed to give students an in-depth overview of key concepts and controversies in current stress research, with an emphasis on the role stress is thought to play in the aetiology, pathophysiology and course of psychiatric disorders over the lifespan.
-The first half of the course will focus on the interrelationship of biological and psychological processes in healthy adaptation as well as in psychopathology.
-In the second half, this detailed knowledge about how individuals respond to and cope with various forms of stress will be applied in order to understand aspects of posttraumatic stress disorder (PTSD): epidemiology, risk and protective factors, prevention, and evidence-based treatment options.
+This course is designed to give students an in-depth overview of key concepts and controversies in current stress research, with an emphasis on the role that stress is thought to play in the aetiology, pathophysiology, and course of psychiatric disorders.
+The first half of the course will focus on biological and psychological mechanisms involved in (mal)adaptive responses to stressors.
+In the second half, we will apply this knowledge to better understand aspects of posttraumatic stress disorder (PTSD): epidemiology, risk and protective factors, prevention, and evidence-based treatment options.

 Throughout the course, attention will be paid to how current theories about stress and trauma can be translated into testable hypotheses and feasible research designs.
-In addition, the generalisability and clinical relevance of findings from experimental stress exposure paradigms and studies in Research Master Cognitive and Clinical Neuroscience Specialisation Psychopathology animal models will be considered.
+In addition, the generalisability and clinical relevance of findings from experimental stress exposure paradigms and studies in animal models will be considered.

+Course objectives

+Students will be able to understand:

 conceptualisation and measurement of stress, appraisal and coping processes, sympathetic-adrenal medullary system, hypothalamic-pituitary-adrenal axis, stress neurobiology, experimental stress paradigms, long-term effects of prenatal stress and childhood adversity, gene-environment interactions, environmental sensitivity, epidemiology of trauma exposure, risk and protective factors, social support, resilience, diagnostic criteria, burnout, acute stress disorder, posttraumatic stress disorder, cognitive mechanisms, biological mechanisms, prevention, clinical trials, treatment approaches (rationale and efficacy), barriers to translating research into clinical practice, ethical issues in stress research.
 Students will be able to apply:

 designing a study, writing a research proposal, giving a brief empirical presentation, teamwork during small group assignments.

-PSY4513 Period 2 18 Nov 2019 20 Dec 2019 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:
+PSY4513 Period 2 16 Nov 2020 10 Dec 2020 Print course description ECTS credits: 4.0 Instruction language: English Coordinator: D.M.J.
+Hernaus Teaching methods: Assignment(s), Lecture(s), Paper(s), PBL, Presentation(s), Work in subgroups Assessment methods:

-• D.M.J.
-Hernaus

-Teaching methods: Assignment(s), Lecture(s), Paper(s), PBL, Presentation(s), Work in subgroups Assessment methods: Attendance, Assignment, Final paper, Presentation Keywords: stress, childhood adversity, life events, psychoneuroendocrinology, posttraumatic stress disorder Faculty of Psychology and Neuroscience
+Attendance, Assignment, Final paper, Presentation Keywords:

-Clinical Skills II: Diagnostic Test Procedures

-Students will learn to conduct a psychodiagnostic interview with adult clients with psychiatric diagnoses and caregivers of children with developmental problems.
+stress, childhood adversity, life events, psychoneuroendocrinology, posttraumatic stress disorder Faculty of Psychology and Neuroscience Clinical Skills II: Diagnostic Test Procedures Full course description Students will learn to conduct a psychodiagnostic interview with adult clients with psychiatric diagnoses and caregivers of children with developmental problems.
 Students will also extend their experience in neuropsychological test administration and observation.
 They will acquire skills in writing a formal report and in communicating their conclusions to the patient.
 Following an introduction to the main cognitive domains in relation to brain areas and relevant neuropsychological and psychopathological test procedures, the skills training will focus on five disorders: developmental disorders (including disorders of executive functioning and disorders of learning and attention); schizophrenia; bipolar disorder; depression; and personality functioning.
 These conditions will be discussed in relation to the principles of assessment of psychopathology and neuropsychology outlined in the first session.
 Students will practice their interviewing skills in real client interviews.
 In addition, students will be trained in neuropsychological history taking and test administration.
+Course objectives Students will be able to understand: